Alan-Leo-Wong/ParticleSystem/README.md

 ./main -I <input_model_path> -O <output_path.obj> -n <number_of_particles> -m <max_iterations>
 ```

-We have provided a bunny model in this repostitory.
+We have provided a bunny model in this repository.

 ### Example